KACHAPPILLY2021/Real-time-RRT_star/README.md

-This project implements a real-time path-planning algorithm using RRT and variants, handling multiple-goal scenarios.
+This project implements a real-time path-planning algorithm using RRT*, handling multiple-goal scenarios.
 The online tree rewiring strategy moves the tree root with the robot's position without discarding previous paths.
 The algorithm operates in a 2D environment with static obstacles, and the robot navigates while avoiding obstacles within a predefined radius to reach the goal positions.
 It's re-implemented for subsequent goals and obstacles.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>